 Soap: Bay Rum Men's Soap

-This distinctively masculine, classic, timeless scent features the exotic aroma of real West Indian Bay essential oil.
-The rich, creamy and fragrant lather is loved by both men and women.
+The warm, spicy, irresistible and distinctively masculine scent features the exotic aroma of real West Indian Bay essential oil with a touch of orange and spice.
+Enriched with skin loving botanicals, moisturizing coconut milk, and nourishing shea butter to produce a creamy, fragrant lather loved by both men and women.

 - Out Of Stock

 Good For: All Skin Types

 Distinctly warm, sweet and spicy this classic masculine scent features the Caribbean aroma of West Indian Bay essential oil with a touch of zesty orange, allspice and clove.
 Infused with soothing chicory root and elderberries to help calm irritated skin and enriched with skin nourishing coconut milk and unrefined shea butter.